-- F. Custodian Fees: State Street (the "Custodian") also serves as Custodian for the Company in accordance with a Custodian Agreement.
+F. Custodian Fees: State Street (the "Custodian") also serves as Custodian for the Company in accordance with a Custodian Agreement.
 The Custodian holds cash, securities and other assets of the Company as required by the Act.
-Custody fees are payable monthly based on assets held in custody, investment purchases and sales activity and account maintenance fees, plus reimbursement for certain out-of-pocket expenses. - G. Security Transactions and Transactions with Affiliates: For the year ended December 31, 2021, purchases and sales of investment securities for the Fund, other than long-term U.S. Government securities and short-term investments were approximately \$636,243,000 and \$655,097,000, respectively.
-There were no purchases and sales of long-term U.S. Government securities for the year ended December 31, 2021.
+Custody fees are payable monthly based on assets held in custody, investment purchases and sales activity and account maintenance fees, plus reimbursement for certain out-of-pocket expenses.

+G. Security Transactions and Transactions with Affiliates: For the year ended December 31, 2021, purchases and sales of investment securities for the Fund, other than long-term U.S. Government securities and short-term investments were approximately \$450,424,000 and \$490,855,000, respectively.
+There were no purchases and sales of long-term

+U.S. Government securities for the year ended December 31, 2021.

-The Fund invests in the Institutional Class of the Morgan Stanley Institutional Liquidity Funds - Treasury Securities Portfolio (the "Liquidity Funds"), an open-end management investment company managed by the Adviser.
-Advisory fees paid by the Fund are reduced by an amount equal to its prorata share of the advisory and administration fees paid by the Fund due to its investment in the Liquidity Funds.
-For the year ended December 31, 2021, advisory fees paid were reduced by approximately \$13,000 relating to the Fund's investment in the Liquidity Funds.
+The Fund invests in the Institutional Class of the Morgan Stanley Institutional Liquidity Funds - Treasury Securities Portfolio (the "Liquidity Funds"), an open-end management investment company managed by the Adviser, both directly and as a portion of the securities held as collateral on loaned securities.
+Advisory fees paid by the Fund are reduced by an amount equal to its pro-rata share of the advisory and administration fees paid by the Fund due to its investment in the Liquidity Funds.
+For the year ended December 31, 2021, advisory fees paid were reduced by approximately \$10,000 relating to the Fund's investment in the Liquidity Funds.